vatpac-technology/sops/docs/client/cpdlc.md

 ### Message Editor

 When either a pilot sends a request or ATC requires to send a message to the pilot, left clicking the callsign in the dispatch window will open the message editor.
-This is used to select from a group of pre-coded messages to send back to the pilot.
+This is used to select from a group of relevant messages to send back to the pilot.

 <figure markdown>
 ![vatACARS Setup](../controller-skills/img/vatacarseditor2.png){ width="700" }